dunarel/dunphd-thesis/README.md

 As this project was developped during several years, we chose the Relational Algebra modeling framework, as Relational Databases allow for explicit control of variable states, and easy debugging.
 They also allow for better project extension, due to the connected nature of SQL.
-All the algorithms used were either originally parallelized, or they were submited using a parallel task scheduler.
+All the algorithms used were either originally parallelized, or they were submited using a parallel task scheduler, either the one provided by the cluster system (for Complete HGT) or our own (for Partial HGT).

 We also chose HSQLDB, due to its good parallel insert performances.
 [Chapter4/Supplementary/db_scripts/](Chapter4/Supplementary/db_scripts/) contain the scripts used to configure and launch the database.